bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 Bevy uses the [tracing](https://crates.io/crates/tracing) library to measure system running time (among other things).
 This is useful for determining where bottlenecks in frame time are and measuring performance improvements.
 These traces can be visualized using the [tracy](https://github.com/wolfpld/tracy) tool.
 However, using tracing's spans has a significant overhead to it.
 A large part of the per-span overhead is due to allocating the string description of the span.
 By caching the spans for systems, commands, and parallel iteration, we have significantly reduced the CPU time overhead when using tracing.
 In the PR that introduced system span caching, our "many foxes" stress test went from 5.35 ms to 4.54 ms. In the PR that added caching for the parallel iteration spans, our "many cubes" stress test went from 8.89 ms to 6.8 ms.

 ![tracing overhead](tracing-overhead-reduction.png)

+## AccessKit Integration Improvements

+<div class="release-feature-authors">authors: @ndarilek</div>

+Bevy 0.10's [AccessKit](https://accesskit.dev) integration made it incredibly easy for the engine to take the lead and push updates to the accessibility tree.
+But as any good dance partner knows, sometimes it's best not to lead but to follow.

+This release adds the `ManageAccessibilityUpdates` resource which, when set to `false`, stops the engine from updating the tree on its own.
+This paves the way for third-party UIs with Bevy and AccessKit integration to send updates directly to Bevy.
+When the UI is ready to return control, `ManageAccessibilityUpdates` is set to `true` Bevy picks up where it left off and starts sending updates again.

+AccessKit itself was also simplified, and this release capitalizes on that to shrink the surface area of our integration.
+If you're curious about how things work internally or want to help, the `bevy_a11y` crate is now more approachable than ever.

 ## TypePath Migration